thinkjs/www.thinkjs.org/view/en/doc/2.0/thinkjs_command.md

 ### Create Project

-You can create a project by the command `thinkjs new <projectPath>`. eg.
+You can create a project by run command `thinkjs new <projectPath>`:

 ```sh
 thinkjs new thinkjs_demo;
 ```

-#### ES6 Mode
+#### ES6 Way

 If you want to create an ES6 mode project, `--es6` option is required.
-Thus, codes in the generated files are all ES6 syntax. eg.
+Thus, codes in the generated files are all in ES6 syntax.

 ```sh
 thinkjs new thinkjs_demo --es6